A Girl in Every Port (1928 film): Plot

-Spike (McLaglen) travels the world as the mate of a schooner.
+Spike travels the world as the mate of a schooner.
 He has a little address book full of sweethearts, but everywhere he goes, he finds that someone has been there before him, leaving behind with each girl a heart-shaped charm with an anchor inscribed on it.
-In Central America, he takes a dislike to another sailor, Salami (Armstrong), but before they can settle their differences, they brawl with the police and are thrown in jail.
+In Central America, he takes a dislike to another sailor, Salami, but before they can settle their differences, they brawl with the police and are thrown in jail.
 Then Spike notices that Salami has a ring shaped like a heart with an anchor inscribed.
 He has finally found his nemesis.
 When they are released, they look for a private place to fight, but accidentally fall into the water.
 Oddly, Spike cannot swim, so when Salami rescues him, they become the best of friends.
 Inseparable, they sail the seas on the same ships.

 Just before they reach Marseille, Spike tells Salami he has finally saved enough money to buy a house and some horses, cows and chickens, but Salami scoffs at the idea.
 When they dock, Salami has to stay aboard due to a toothache and worries that Spike will get into trouble without him.
-At a carnival, Spike becomes entranced by the high diver "Mam'selle Godiva" (Brooks).
+At a carnival, Spike becomes entranced by the high diver "Mam'selle Godiva".
 When the barker signals her that Spike gave him the most money to watch her performance, she latches onto him.
 He is so in love with her that he asks her if she would like to settle down with him; she leads him on so she can get the rest of his money.

 When Spike first introduces Salami to her, Salami recognizes her.
 She was his girlfriend at Coney Island until he left her.
 She makes it clear that she would very much like to renew their relationship, but he is not interested, nor does he want to hurt Spike by telling him the truth.
 One night, she sends Spike on an errand so she can visit Salami, whom she finds asleep in bed.
 She tells him that she has gotten most of Spike's savings and is about to drop him.
 Salami refuses to take her back; he gets dressed and goes to a bar to get away from her.
 However, Spike returns to their lodgings and finds her there.
 He also spots Salami's unmade bed, so he assumes the worst.
 Meanwhile, Salami gets into a fight with two other sailors and yells for his friend's help.
 Spike knocks the two men out, then does the same to Salami.
 After thinking over all the fun they had together, however, he asks Salami if he betrayed him.
 When Salami says no, they become friends again.